-Thus, the hybrid evolutionary system presented in Figure 1 is used in order to forecast the behavior of the financial market in relation to its current status.
+Thus, the hybrid evolutionary system presented in Fig. 1 is used in order to forecast the behavior of the financial market in relation to its current status.
 The market is characterized as bull market if it is forecasted to rise in the next semester, or as bear market if it is forecasted to fall.
-We used the return values of the Greek market index for each semester starting from year 1985 to the years of our sample data (2000 to 2005).
-The algorithm performed very well considering that it could forecast the next semester market behavior with a success rate of 85.17% (12 out of 14 right predictions).
+We used the percentage of the return of the Athens Stock Exchange index for each semester (in relation to the previous semester) starting from year 1985 to the years of our sample data (2000 to 2007).
+Our algorithm indicates a bull market if this percentage is forecasted to be positive or a bear market if it is forecasted to be negative.
+The algorithm performed very well considering that it could forecast the next semester market behavior with a success rate of 88.24% (15 out of 17 right predictions), as presented in Table 3.